Maintaining work-life balance in a crisis

 3. Hit the pause button

-“We often talk about how to bounce back after a crisis,” she says.
+“We often talk about how to bounce back after hard times,” she says.
 “There is an opportunity to make changes so you can bounce forward instead—and get yourself one step closer to your ideal life.”